gymn

 "The move came after the chief trainer, Octavian Belu, threatened last week

-that women gymnasts would go on strike unless the government kept its word."
+women gymnasts would go on strike unless the government kept its

 properly."